mittelmark/shtmlview/README.md

 ### TODO's

-* [ ] svg file and inline data support using svgconvert [https://github.com/mittelmark/svgconvert/](https://github.com/mittelmark/svgconvert/) !
+* [x] svg file and inline data support using svgconvert [https://github.com/mittelmark/svgconvert/](https://github.com/mittelmark/svgconvert/) !
-* [ ] more investigations into the existing css functionality, keept it or throw it a away ?
+* [x] more investigations into the existing css functionality, keept it or throw it a away  (thrown away, we should keep it minimal)
-* [ ] removal of forms part ?
+* [ ] removal of forms part (thrown away - no chance to implement a web browser)
-* [ ] edit/view button to switch between view and edit mode to directly edit and save for instance a Markdown document (?)
+* [ ] edit/view button to switch between view and edit mode to directly edit and save for instance a Markdown document
 * [ ] help megawidget with TOC and index search such as dgHelpBrowser